 Before enlisting, candidates must take the Armed Services Vocational Aptitude Battery (ASVAB), a test that covers word knowledge, arithmetic reasoning, mathematics and paragraph comprehension.
 After passing the ASVAB, the candidate must undergo physical and mental screening at a nearby Military Entrance Processing Station (MEPS).
 After passing all of these steps, new recruits sign an enlistment contract, which stipulates the term of the enlistment.
 First-term enlistments typically range from 4-6 years.

 - Complete basic training.
 Basic military training (BMT) lasts for 8 weeks.
 BMT is a physically and mentally challenging experience that is designed to help new recruits gain the knowledge and skills needed to be a cadet.
 After orientation, recruits learn how to fall in and are taught basic war skills, combat lifesaving, how to counter threats and how to prepare for fighting.

 Although having a degree isn't a strict necessity to become a recruiter, after completing BMT, Air Force members can choose between going to an Air Force technical school or being assigned to a base and then earning college credit.
 Classes at Air Force technical schools are intensive, typically running for 8 hours daily and 5 days a week.

-According to About.com, an enlisted Air Force member doesn't need to earn a college degree to be eligible for a recruiter assignment since it is a non-officer position.
-Gaining a college education might offer a good foundation to build a career in recruitment.
-The Air Force has a Tuition Assistance (TA) program that pays 100% of the tuition costs up to $250 per semester hour and a maximum of $4,500 a year.
-Degree programs can be taken on or off base.
+An enlisted Air Force member doesn't need to earn a college degree to be eligible for a recruiter assignment since it is a non-officer position, though gaining a college education might offer a good foundation to build a career in recruitment.

 Step 3: Gain Experience and Get Promoted